 And now for something completely different... a Sunday Drive plus ferry to the largest coastal island of Victoria, French Island.

-How to Get There
+How to Get to French Island

 The French Island Barge Company operates a vehicular ferry from Corinella on the eastern side of Western Port to the barge landing on French Island.
 It accommodates two standard size cars or a larger truck.

-What to see on French Island
+Things to See and Do on French Island

-Home to the world's densest (and healthiest!) population of koalas, and more than 260 species of birds including the king quail, endangered orange-bellied parrot, fairy tern, white-bellied sea eagle and the long-nosed potoroo (who can say the've ever seen one of those?!).
+Home to the world's densest (and healthiest!) population of koalas, and more than 260 species of birds including the king quail, endangered orange-bellied parrot, fairy tern, white-bellied sea eagle and the long-nosed potoroo (who can say they've ever seen one of those?).

-The topography is mainly flat and gently undulating and at 60 metres above sea level, the Pinnacles offers expansive views of Phillip Island, Western Port and the west coast wetlands of the Park.
+The topography is mainly flat and gently undulating and at 60 metres above sea level, and the Pinnacles offers expansive views of Phillip Island, Western Port and the west coast wetlands of the Park.

 There are more than 40 km of unsealed gravel roads and tracks on the island, which are quiet and ideal for mountain bikes.
 Bicycles can be hired from the general store.

-Where to Eat on French Island
+Where to Eat and Drink on French Island

-289 Tankerton Rd, French Island
+Location: 289 Tankerton Rd, French Island